Duty to Report

 charged or convicted in relation to a "relevant offence" (an offence listed in Schedule

-1 of the CRRA), and also requires them to authorize a further criminal record check.
+CRRA), and also requires them to authorize a further criminal record check.

 Certificate holders include classroom teachers, vice-principals, principals, directors